hyeshinchu/hyeshinchu.github.io/README.md

 2. Wait for a few minutes
 3. It will be live!

-This theme is based on the theme made by [Donghoon Shin](https://donghoon.io) (University of Washington).
+This portfolio is based on the theme made by [Donghoon Shin](https://donghoon.io) (University of Washington).
 Special thanks to Donghoon for sharing this amazing template!